Aaawahe/Aaawahe.github.io/_pages/about.md

 About
 ------
 Youquan Li is a master student of [Center of Data Science](https://www.ds.pku.edu.cn/), Peking University, advised by Prof. [Wentao Zhang](https://zwt233.github.io/).
 He received his bachelor's degree in data science and big data technology from Fudan University in June 2023.
-Currently, I am working on the research topics about LLM data quality improvement and LLM evaluation.
+Currently, he is working on the research topics about LLM data quality improvement and LLM evaluation.

 Email: aaawahe@163.com